edemaine/slack-backup/README.md

 # slack-backup

-This Python script downloads a backup of all Slack users, all channels (*including private channels*), and all messages in those channels.
+This Python script downloads a backup of all Slack users, all channels (*including private channels and Direct Messages*), and all messages in those channels.
 The produced dump is in the same format produced by an [official Slack export of workspace data](https://slack.com/help/articles/201658943-Export-your-workspace-data) (which works well for public channels but not private channels).